hashicorp/terraform-guides/operations/automation-script/README.md

     - If $run_status is "policy_override" and $override is "no", it prints out a message indicating that some policies failed and are not being overridden.
     - If $run_status is "errored", either the plan failed or a Sentinel policy marked "hard-mandatory" failed.
 The script terminates.
     - Other values of $run_status cause the loop to repeat after a brief sleep.
+1. If $save_plan was set to "true" in the above loop, the script outputs and saves the plan log.
 1. If any apply was done, the script goes into a second loop to wait for it to finish.
 1. When the apply is finished, the script downloads the apply log and the state files from before and after the apply.